rrveex/nfe/README.md

 cmake ..
 make -j
 ```
 That's it.
-You should have the `nfe` executable, which you can put anywhere (copy `nfe.png` to the same place if you want to see the icon in the taskbar)
+You should have the `nfe` executable, which you can put anywhere.

 ## Copyright
 I got the logo picture from here: https://github.com/TBXin/NFirmwareEditor/blob/master/src/NToolbox/Resources/arcticfox_logo.png